 Capstan and Turret Lathe:

-This is an advanced technology of manufacturing industry.
+This is an advanced technology of the manufacturing industry.

 This machine is used where their sequence of operation is performed on the workpiece, there is no alternative operation performed on this machine.